Getting a £5 Million Mortgage

 Can you get a mortgage worth £5 million or more?

 Yes.
-Although mortgages of this size are not usually available through mainstream lenders who have rigid lending criteria, a maximum loan value, and cannot factor complex income streams into their assessment process.
-But there are specialist providers who deal in high value mortgages and adopt a more flexible approach to lending.
+Mortgages of this size are not usually available through mainstream lenders with rigid lending criteria and maximum loan value.
+They cannot factor complex income streams into their assessment process.
+However, some specialist providers deal in high-value mortgages and adopt a more flexible approach to lending.

 In many cases, affordability is the primary concern.
 If you can demonstrate affordability, you should be able to find a lender who will approve your application.